Committee Descriptions

 The committee seeks to make the atrium a place of beauty by having a constant supply of fresh flowers or plants on the reception desk and placed on the various tables in the atrium.
 In addition to the arrangements supplied by residents, sometimes funeral arrangements are broken into smaller bouquets and displayed in areas where they will be most appreciated.
 During 2006-2007 we have had more flower displays in the atrium than last and the committee is thrilled that 30 different residents have contributed plants or flower arrangements for the atrium. -updated 12/08-

-1. The Bird Club is organized for those residents interested in Ornithology, and to stimulate and educate those other residents who show an interest in identifying and feeding birds in and around the Medford Leas Communities.
+1. Medford Leas Birders is organized for those residents interested in Ornithology, and to stimulate and educate those other residents who show an interest in identifying and feeding birds in and around the Medford Leas Communities.

 2. Hold meetings once a month which are open to all residents from September to the following June.

-3. Keep a Monthly record of birds found on the three Medford Leas Campuses.
+3. Keep a Monthly record of birds found on the two Medford Leas Campuses.

 4. Compile and keep an up to date pamphlet or bird list of birds found in this area.

-5. Hold frequent bird walks and a yearly census in January of birds found on the three campuses.
+5. Hold frequent bird walks and a yearly census in January of birds found on the two campuses.

 6. Have bird trips to good birding areas during the different seasons of the year.